hugoladret/blog/hugoladret/content/publications/cortes_et_al_pulvinar.md

 Distinct synaptic connections cortex->pulvinar = distinct oscillatory patterns.
 Significant implications for visual processing in the cortex, especially for attention.

 # Context
-The pulvinar, thalamic nucleus, right next to the lateral geniculate nucleus (LGN).
+The pulvinar, thalamic nucleus, is right next to the lateral geniculate nucleus (LGN).
 Size of the pulvinar correlates with neocortex expansion throughout mammalian evolution [1].
 Hence, pulvinar being the largest nucleus of primates' thalamus.
 Unique extensive (and reciprocal) synaptic connections with all visual cortical areas.

 ![Pulvinar connectivity](https://hugoladret.github.io/publications/imgs/cortes_et_al_pulvinar_1.png)